vidushiisrivastava/cognimatch/README.md

 ---

 ## 🚀 What is CogniMatch?
 Hiring systems today accidentally filter out neurodivergent talent through biased language, sensory-unfriendly environments, and style mismatches.
-CogniMatch uses AI to fix that — matching candidates on **working style** not just resume keywords.
+CogniMatch uses AI to fix that, matching candidates on **working style** not just resume keywords.

 ---